 Defining your offer will decrease the time you need to create the list of relevant buyers.
 For example, if you can offer ten tonnes of your product, you will remove buyers who only deal with full container loads from your long list.
 Some buyers may require a specific fruit variety or a level of quality you cannot offer.
 In this case, you can save time and not focus on those.
 Also, if you can offer a specific type of product, such as organic, you do not have to look amongst buyers who only trade in conventional products.

 - Be precise in defining your offer.
-Never offer something that you cannot deliver.
+Never offer something that you cannot deliver, instead focus on your core and most competitive products that are available in sufficient volumes.
 This will save you time in the process of creating your list of relevant buyers.

 - Be precise in the definition of your product specification.
 You can use a general product specification template for food products.
 More specifically; use internationally recognised standards to better define your offer.
 Examples include the standards of Codex Alimentarius or UNECE Standards for Dried Fruit and Vegetables and Edible Nuts.

 - Consider using this step-by-step guide to create a unique selling proposition.